-Six Determinants and Five Components of Aggregate Demand
+Definitions and Examples of Aggregate Demand

-That assumes the other things that drive demand don't change.
+Aggregate demand is the total demand for final goods and services in an economy.
+The law of demand assumes the other determinants of demand don't change.
 The other determinants are income, prices of related goods or services (whether complementary or substitutes), tastes, and expectations.
 The sixth determinant that only affects aggregate demand is the number of buyers in the economy.

 There are five components of aggregate demand.
-These are the same as the components of GDP.
+Everything purchased in a country is the same thing as everything produced in a country.
+As a result, aggregate demand equals the gross domestic product of that economy.
+These are the same as the components of GD:

-- Consumer spending.
-That's what families spend on final products that aren't used for investment.
+- Consumer spending: That's what families spend on final products that aren't used for investment.

-- Government spending on goods and services.
-It does not include transfer payments, such as Social Security, Medicare, and Medicaid.
+- Government spending on goods and services: It does not include transfer payments, such as Social Security, Medicare, and Medicaid.
 They aren't included because they don't increase demand.
 These programs shift demand from one group (taxpayers) to another (beneficiaries).

-- Exports.
-That's demand from other countries.
+- Exports: This is demand from other countries.

-Aggregate Demand Formula
+How Does Aggregate Demand Work?

 Aggregate demand is measured by the following mathematical formula.

 AD = C + I + G + (X-M)

 It describes the relationship between demand and its five components.

 Aggregate Demand = Consumer Spending + Investment Spending + Government Spending + (Exports - Imports)

-- C = Personal Consumption Expenditures of $13.40 trillion.
+- C = Personal Consumption Expenditures of $15.07 trillion

-- (X-M) = Net Exports of Goods and Services of -$0.57 billion.
+- (X-M) = Net Exports of Goods and Services of -$0.875 billion

-Add them together and you get $19.74 trillion.
+Add them together and you get $22.06 trillion.

 Demand drives economic growth, and growth drives demand.